Swifter1243/VivifyTemplate/README.md

 - **Depth**: How to read and use the depth texture.
 - **Grab Pass**: How to use grab passes to create distortion effects.
 - **Light**: How to sample from Unity's lighting system in shaders.
-- **Noise**: How to use various noise functions provided in the CGIncludes module (which the examples depend on).
+- **Noise**: How to use various noise functions provided in the Utilities module (which the examples depend on).
 - **Opacity**: How to use blend modes to create transparency.
 - **Post Processing**: How to make post-processing shaders for VR.
 - **Skybox**: How to create a skybox for your scene.